tenjiswa/Data-analysis-week1/README.md

 # CHAPTER TWO EXPLORING DATA TYPES
 A data element is an attribute about a person,place or thing containing data within a range of values.Data elements also describe characteristics of activities including orders,transactions and events.
 A data type limits the values a data element can have.
-# TUBULAR DATA : is data organized into a table,made up of columns and rows
+TUBULAR DATA : is data organized into a table,made up of columns and rows

-# STRUCTURED DATA TYPES
+STRUCTURED DATA TYPES
 Is tabular in nature and organized into rows and columns, structured data is what typically comes to mind when looking at a spreedsheet.
-# CHARACTER DATA TYPE
+CHARACTER DATA TYPE
 Limits data entry to only valid characters.characters can include the alphabet than you might see on your keyboard,as well as numbers.
-# Alphanumeric is the most widely
+# Alphanumeric
+is the most widely used data types for storing character-based data.As the name implies alphanumeric is appropriate when data element consists of both numbers and letter examples include address field,to accurately represent a given street address, both the house number and street name is required.

+# CHARACTER SETS
+Database uses character sets to map or encodedata and store it digitally.ASCII accomodates both the upper and lowercase English alphabet and numbers,mathematical operators and symbols.
+STRONG AND WEAK TYPING
+Datatype define values placed in clumns.Strong typing is when technology rigidly enforces data types.
+A database column defined as numeric only accepts numeric values.You get an error if you attempt to enter characters into numeric column.
+# Weak typing
+loosely enforces data types.Spreadsheets use weak typing to help make it easier for people to accomplish their work.
+UNSTRUCTURED DATA TYPES-is any type of data that does not fit neatly into the tabular model.Examples include digital images,audio recordings,video recordings and open-ended survey-responses.
+Semi-Structured data represents the space between structured spreadsheets and unstructured videos.

+# QUANTITATIVE DATA
+1.Consists of numeric values
+2.Data elements whose values comes from counting or measuring e.g height and weight 3.Answers questions like "How many?" and "how much?"

+# QUALITATIVE DATA
+1.Consists of frequent text values
+2.Data elements whose values describe characteristics,traits and attitude are all qualitative e.g PetName,Animal Type and Breed Name
+3.Answers questions like "why?" and "what?"

+# DISCRETE
+1.Represents measurements that can't be subdivided.
+2.Whole numbers represent discrete data
+3.Qualitative data is descrete data

+# CONTINUOUS DATA
+1.When you measure things like height and weight 2.Quantitative data can be either discrete or continuous data